On the DCI Framework for Evaluating Disentangled Representations: Extensions and Connections to Identifiability

 Abstract

 In representation learning, a common approach is to seek representations which disentangle the underlying factors of variation.
-Eastwood and Williams (2018) proposed three metrics for quantifying the quality of such disentangled representations: disentanglement (D), completeness (C) and informativeness (I).
-We provide several extensions of this DCI framework by considering the functional capacity required to use a representation.
-In particular, we establish links to identifiability, point out how D and C can be computed for black-box predictors, and introduce two new measures of representation quality: explicitness (E), derived from a representation’s loss-capacity curve, and size (S) relative to the ground truth.
-We illustrate the relevance of our extensions on the MPI3D-Real dataset.
+Eastwood & Williams (2018) proposed three metrics for quantifying the quality of such disentangled representations: disentanglement (D), completeness (C) and informativeness (I).
+In this work, we first connect this DCI framework to two common notions of linear and nonlinear identifiability, thereby establishing a formal link between disentanglement and the closely-related field of independent component analysis.
+We then propose an extended DCI-ES framework with two new measures of representation quality - explicitness (E) and size (S) - and point out how D and C can be computed for black-box predictors.
+Our main idea is that the functional capacity required to use a representation is an important but thus-far neglected aspect of representation quality, which we quantify using explicitness or ease-of-use (E).
+We illustrate the relevance of our extensions on the MPI3D and Cars3D datasets.

 Publication